CSCfi/c4gh-transit/README.md

 along with some other changes related to the file type.
 Plugin tries to re-use as much of the original plugin code as possible.

-## Forking
-Note that this repository contains code licensed under MPL-2.0, while code written fully by **CSC – IT Center for Science** is typically licensed under the MIT license.
-Sections licensed under MPL-2.0 have been separately flagged in the source code, other parts are MIT licensed.

 ## Usage
 To develop, local installation of `Vault` is required.